 The convenience of a countertop water filter is one of the greatest advantages of owning one, but will it get the job done?
 Better yet, is it worthy of taking up valuable space on your counter?
 Welcome to our Brondell Water Filter Review.
 In this review and guide, we’ll help you decide whether the Brondell Cypress H2O+ Countertop Water Filtration System is the perfect fit for your home or if there are better options awaiting you.

 Let’s start by exploring the key features and highlights of the Cypress system.
-After the features, we’ll see what current owners are saying in the reviews section before sharing our review and final score for the Cypress.
+After the features, we’ll see what to expect from this system before sharing our review and final score.

 We’re confident that by the end of our review, you’ll have already made your decision.

 Now that you know the specs, let’s hear about the experience.
 We dug deep into the current Brondell water filter info so you don’t have to.